top of page

 • Soy milk: higher in protein than other plantbased milks, soy is great option if you are sensitive to dairy or vegan.

 No matter which version of milk you choose, adding greens smoothies to your meal plan each week is a fabulously delicious way to get more fibre, eat a little more plantbased, and consume a well-balanced meal.
+Experiment to find a few favourite recipes and then rotate the recipes each week to vary the nutritional intake and keep things interesting.

-What Are The Side Effects Of Green Smoothies?
+Side Effects Of Green Smoothies

 While green smoothies are definitely densely nutritious, a diet consisting of only smoothies isn't healthful.
 In fact, it is very imbalanced.
 Meals need to be balanced with wholefood-based dietary fibre, lean proteins, and healthy fats from a variety of sources, and not just from fruits and vegetables.